-Magcal Performing Arts Academy Main Performance: Kensuke Yokouchi talks about his thoughts
+Magcal Performing Arts Academy Main Performance: Mr. Kensuke Yokouchi talks about his thoughts

-Regarding the above-mentioned performances scheduled to be held from March 19th (Sat) to 21st (Mon, holiday), we have decided to cancel them, with the safety and security of our audience, performers, and staff as our top priority, as it has been confirmed that one of our Academy students has been infected with COVID-19.
+The above-mentioned performances scheduled to run from March 19th (Sat) to 21st (Mon, national holiday) have been cancelled due to the confirmation of a COVID-19 infection among the Academy students performing, with the safety and security of our audience, performers and staff as our top priority.

 We sincerely apologize to all the customers and people involved who were looking forward to the performance.